Claude Fuess: Phillips Academy

 "One thing is definite, however.
 He hadn't the slightest interest in boys.
 Out of roughly 700 boys at Andover, I would doubt that Mr. Fuess could name a hundred.
 Fifty had parents so rich that he could not ignore them in his money raising activities.
 Fifty were such hell raisers that he couldn't ignore them.
 I was in the latter category."

 Just months after George H. W. Bush and family friend Godfrey A. Rockefeller graduated in 1942, Fuess without warning announced his plan to ban secret societies.
 Having been in place since the 1870s, the plan caused an uproar among alumni and the issue gained some newspaper attention.
 Fuess and the Trustees, including President of the Board Henry Stimson, never disclosed why they decided to act at that moment, but they cited an incident in 1934 that resulted in the death of a student, described as such:

 "In 1934 one undergraduate had been killed during the course of a Society initiation.
 A group of alumni had joined the undergraduates for part of the ceremonies that were held in a barn on the outskirts of Andover.
 On the way back the initiate rode on the running board of a car driven by one of the alumni.
 The roads were slippery, and the car crashed into a telegraph pole, crushing the boy, who died in Dr. Fuess's presence in the hospital a few hours later."

 Fuess also said, "the purpose for which the secret societies were founded no longer seems apparent."
 At the time of the incident Phillips Academy brushed it aside, not blaming the secret societies.
-While alumni against the decision accused Fuess of "facism", those who agreed with him noted that secret societies "promoted exclusiveness", operated "on a special privilege basis," and created "social cleavage."
+While alumni against the decision accused Fuess of "fascism", those who agreed with him noted that secret societies "promoted exclusiveness", operated "on a special privilege basis," and created "social cleavage."
 Attention on the issue settled over the next few years and in 1949, the school quietly enacted a ban, two years after Fuess stepped down from Headmaster.

 By 1947, Fuess knew he wanted to retire.
 He would have served a total of 40 years at Phillips Academy, 25 as an English teacher and 15 as Headmaster.
 In addition his hearing began to fail, requiring a hearing aid.
 In 1948 Fuess officially retired and was succeeded by John Mason Kemper.